appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/set-up-websockets.md

-# Use Websockets for real time updates
+# Websockets for real-time updates

 WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.